sqlsizer/ps-sqlsizer/README.md

 # mssql-sqlsizer
-A set of PowerShell scripts to make a copy of a Microsoft SQL database with a subset of data from that database.
+A set of PowerShell scripts to make a copy of a Microsoft SQL database with a subset of data from the original database.

 # Details
 The algorithm used in SqlSizer is a variation of Breadth-first and Depth-first search search algorithm applied to a relational database.